dhruvksuri/cp-algorithms-bible/src/string/suffix-automaton.md

 # Suffix Automaton

+> The Suffix Automaton is a directed acyclic word graph (DAWG), such that each path in the graph traces out a distinct substring of the original string.
 A **suffix automaton** is a powerful data structure that allows solving many string-related problems.

 For example, you can search for all occurrences of one string in another, or count the amount of different substrings of a given string.